This post may contain affiliate links. Please read our disclosure for more info.

 What is Restorative Yoga?

-Restorative yoga is a type of yoga that is practiced to relax and restore the body.
+Restorative yoga is a type of yoga that is practiced to relax and restore the mind and body.
 This type of yoga incorporates props to support and completely relax the body, although props are not mandatory.
-Poses are typically help longer than in other practices, anywhere from 1-5 minutes.
+Poses are typically held longer than in other practices, anywhere from 1-5 minutes.

 The difference between your regular vinyasa flow and a restorative yoga sequence is that restorative yoga poses are held longer, and the use of props is much more common to help you completely relax into each pose.